alanphys/LinaQA/readme.txt

 Exit python
 >>>quit()

 Install pylinac if it is not already installed.
-If it is installed consider upgrading to the latest version
+If it is installed consider upgrading to the latest version.
 >pip install pylinac
 or
 >pip install pylinac --upgrade